Kurt

 Kurt is a male given name in Germanic languages.
 Kurt originated as short forms of the Germanic Konrad/Conrad, depending on geographical usage, with meanings including counselor or advisor.
 Like Conrad, it can also be a surname and less uncommon variations in Germanic languages including Cord, Curd, Cordt, Curth, Kord, Kort, Kurth, and Kurtu.
+Curd/Kurd is the decent of the Medes.

 In Turkish, Kurt means "wolf" and is a surname and less commonly a given name in numerous Turkic countries.
+Kurt is also the turkish word for Kurd.

+Kurt in Kurdistan meaning your son.